datacite/homepage/source/become.html.md

 # How to join DataCite ?

-If you are interested in a DataCite membership please send an email to [support@datacite.org](mailto:support@datacite.org) will get in touch with you.
+If you are interested in a DataCite membership please send an email to [support@datacite.org](mailto:support@datacite.org) and we will get in touch with you.

 - [DataCite Statutes](/documents/statutes.html)